Slope of Magnetic Field-Density Relation as An Indicator of Magnetic Dominance: Alfvénic Mach Number Fundamental Relation

 We choose three simulations of different initial degrees of magnetization $\beta_0$ = ${8\pi c_s^2 \rho_0}/{B_0^2}$ = 0.2, 2, 20.
 The slopes of the $B-\rho$ relation can be derived after some averages (Method \ref{enzo}).
 The Alfvén Mach number ${\cal M}_{\rm A}$ in various simulations can be calculated by the total energy ratio between the magnetic energy $E_B$ and kinetic energy $E_k$:

 where the ${\cal M}_{\rm A}$ in strong, medium, and weak magnetic field states can be estimated as 0.31, 0.49, and 1.29, respectively.
-The Alfvénic Mach numbers ${\cal M}_{\rm A}$ are measured at the time of the snapshots (Method \ref{enzo}), which is different from the Alfvénic Mach numbers inferred from the initial conditions, due to the dissipation of turbulence and the amplification of the magnetic field.
+The Alfvénic Mach numbers ${\cal M}_{\rm A}$ are measured at the time of the snapshots (Method \ref{enzo}), which is different from the Alfvénic Mach numbers inferred from the initial conditions, due to the dissipation of turbulence and the amplification of the magnetic field. {\en The changing slope of $B-\rho$ relation reported here is consistent with the density-dependance of this slope as found in \citep{2024MNRAS.530.3431V}, the variations of the slopes of the $B-\rho$ relation can be explained as the local variations of ${\cal M}_{\rm A}$.}

 We then plot the Mach number against the measured slope of the $B-\rho$ (see Fig.\,\ref{figslopesims}), to reveal a surprisingly simple relation between the slope of the $B-\rho$ relation (k$_{B-\rho}$ = d (log$_{10}$ $B$) / d (log$_{10}$ $\rho$)) and the Alfvén Mach number ${\cal M}_{\rm A}$,